 Workers’ compensation coverage is required for all Nevada employees, even independent contractors.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in Nevada.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

-In Nevada, insurance agents, agencies, and brokers are licensed by the Nevada Division of Insurance.
+In Nevada, insurance agencies, agents, and brokers are licensed by the Nevada Division of Insurance.
 Insureon is licensed in Nevada as BIN Insurance Holdings LLC (NPN 15752926) for property and casualty insurance (license number 716385) and for surplus lines (license number 716384).
 You can verify our licensure with the Sircon Corp.
-Verification System by selecting Nevada, Agency, and entering either of our state license numbers.
+Verification System by selecting Nevada, agency, and entering either of our state license numbers.